Kamala Harris accepts historic VP nomination, says 'there is no vaccine for racism'

 Harris "hopes for people to see themselves in her speech," the campaign aide said.

-Harris's history-making vice-presidential nomination comes as America this week marked the 100th year anniversary of the ratification of the 19th Amendment, which gave women the right to vote.
+Harris's history-making vice-presidential nomination comes as America this week marked the 100th year anniversary of the ratification of the 19th Amendment, which gave women the right to vote -- although Black women didn't get that same right for several more decades.

 The DNC rolled out a video honoring 100 years of women's suffrage that featured activists and leading Democratic stars in the party, including Harris, Hillary Clinton, Sen. Elizabeth Warren and House Speaker Nancy Pelosi.